code-chip/montink-dev-backend/README.md

 The project is a full-stack application with:

 - Backend: PHP 8.3 API.
-- Database: MySQL 8.0, with tables for orders, products, coupons, and stocks.
+- Database: MySQL 8.0, with tables for orders, products, order_produtcs, coupons, and stocks.
 - Frontend: Vue.js SPA that communicates with backend API.
 - Docker: Containers for backend, frontend, and database, with networking for inter-container communication.